SADINES/comcastassignment/README.md

 ## Application Funtionality  Over View

 ### Uses Oauth for login and logout mechanisum with SPA (implicit flow)
-### Uses redux for state management & thunk middleware for api request
+### Uses redux for state management , thunk middleware for api request  & react router for routing
 ### Uses css grid and flex box to make nav bar & card components responsive to various media's
 ### Once you Login list of albums can be seen
 ### In the search box we can type in the album name to filter the albums which uses debounce feature to perform more elegant searches